 Granted, I’ve been listening to NASA’s Jet Propulsion Lab’s latest podcast series on asteroids.
 This is what I learned: Asteroids are called thus because they looks ‘like Asters’ – stars – when you first see them in a telescope.
-But they are tiny and they move so may be identified by their movement and way of reflecting sun light.
-They are pieces of debris, left overs, or knock-offs from when our solar system was formed billions of years ago.
+But they are tiny and move and so may be identified by their movement and way of reflecting sun light.
+They are pieces of debris – left overs or knock-offs from when our solar system was formed billions of years ago.

-Maybe the case of SuperShe is best understood as a utopiorite?
-The utopiod that excited so much attention was magnificent dream about an all-female community, liberation, and empowerment manifest in an island.
-And while that dream blazed onwards towards and got described and analyzed and sized-up, a little piece got knocked off and achieved impact: Crash!
-A utopiorite may now be found and behold, it’s an app where you can download tutorials about home exercise and blowjobs or buy a hoodie.
+Maybe the case of SuperShe, the feminist island I’ve written about, is best understood as a utopiorite?
+The utopiod that excited so much attention was a magnificent dream about an all-female community, liberation, and empowerment manifest in a island.
+And while that dream blazed by and got described and analyzed and sized-up, a little piece got knocked off and achieved impact: Crash!
+A utopiorite may now be found and behold: it’s an app where you can download tutorials about home exercise and blowjobs or buy a hoodie.

 Image: Drawing of the Hrascina meteorite from wikicommons